Holy Trinity Church, Clapham: History

 The portico of the church was built in 1812 to shelter wealthier parishioners alighting from their carriages.
 In 1875 a new font was installed, and one of its early christenings was the infant E. M. Forster.
 Forster was a descendant of the Thornton family and wrote a biography of his great-aunt Marianne Thornton, from whom he had inherited a substantial amount of money.
 In 1902-03, Arthur Beresford Pite was commissioned to design the present chancel, as well as vestries and a Lady Chapel.
 The present organ was installed in 1909 by Hunter of Clapham High Street.
 The church was badly damaged during air raids in the Second World War but restorations were mostly completed by 1952.
 Numerous tributes to the Clapham Sect exist within the church including a tablet designed by John Shore, Lord Teignmouth, a stained glass window, and a blue plaque which was erected in 1983 on the 150th anniversary of the Slavery Abolition Act 1833.
-In 1986 a Restoration and Development Trust Fund was set up to combat ongoing repairs and restoration for the future.
+In 1986 a Restoration and Development Trust Fund was set up to fund ongoing repairs and restoration for the future.

 The church remains a central part of the local community with many activities, clubs and sports teams taking part in local leagues and initiatives.
 The HTC football team plays in a local 5-a-side league and competes against other church teams in the annual London Churches Tournament.